| | Making money on a free lunch Donald

 software becomes part of the vendor's product.
 As copyright holder,

 Sleepycat can distribute its software under any license it chooses.
+Digital Creations puts out the open-source Zope application server.
+The

 software is free, and there are no license fees on the derivative Web